citrix/citrix-daas-rest-go/citrixorchestration/docs/BackupRestoreStatusRequestModel.md

 `func (o *BackupRestoreStatusRequestModel) UnsetAdministratrName()`

 UnsetAdministratrName ensures that no value is present for AdministratrName, not even an explicit nil
+### GetIsBackupRetry

+`func (o *BackupRestoreStatusRequestModel) GetIsBackupRetry() bool`

+GetIsBackupRetry returns the IsBackupRetry field if non-nil, zero value otherwise.

+### GetIsBackupRetryOk

+`func (o *BackupRestoreStatusRequestModel) GetIsBackupRetryOk() (*bool, bool)`

+GetIsBackupRetryOk returns a tuple with the IsBackupRetry field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIsBackupRetry

+`func (o *BackupRestoreStatusRequestModel) SetIsBackupRetry(v bool)`

+SetIsBackupRetry sets IsBackupRetry field to given value.

+### HasIsBackupRetry

+`func (o *BackupRestoreStatusRequestModel) HasIsBackupRetry() bool`

+HasIsBackupRetry returns a boolean if a field has been set.

 ### GetBackupDetails

 `func (o *BackupRestoreStatusRequestModel) GetBackupDetails() map[string]string`